pret/pokeheartgold/CONTRIBUTING.md

 ## AI Policy

 Any use of an AI large language model (LLM) to contribute to this project, must be disclosed in full.
 Undisclosed LLM use shall, upon detection, result in a permanent ban from contributing to this project.

-This extends to both authoring and reviewing pull requests.
+This applies to any act that introduces or changes text in the repository:
+- Commit content
+- Commit message
+- Pull requests
+- Pull request reviews
+- Issues
+- Issue comments
+- Messages to maintaners

+This does not apply to:
+- Asking questions about the code

 ## Code Formatting